 Less Than Significant Impact.
 Excessive groundborne vibration is typically associated with activities such as blasting used in mining operations, or the use of pile drivers during construction.
-Due to the underlying terrain, consisting of bedrock, the construction of the proposed home would most likely require drilling of the piles rather than the use of pile drivers.
-Noise typically generated by the drilling of piles would be generated during the initial construction phase of the project and is temporary in nature.
+The project would not require any blasting activities and any earth movement associated with project construction is not anticipated to require pile driving.
 Therefore, the project is not expected to generate excessive groundborne vibration or groundborne noise levels.
 No significant impacts are anticipated.